-The latest move comes from the Financial Conduct Authority (FCA), which has just announced proposals to extend payment holidays and financial help for those with motor finance and high-cost credit products who are still experiencing financial difficulties due to the coronavirus crisis.
+The Financial Conduct Authority (FCA) has announced proposals to ensure firms provide tailored support for those who are still facing financial hardship due to the coronavirus crisis after October.

 - The FCA’s new borrowing relief measures